open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 server response time is high to achieve good throughput, the requests need to be very big or a lot concurrent requests must be done.

-If the client is shutting down (e.g., when the containing process wants to exit) the client will optionally wait until all pending acknowledgements are received or until an implementation-specific timeout expires.
+If the client is shutting down (e.g. when the containing process wants to exit) the client will optionally wait until all pending acknowledgements are received or until an implementation-specific timeout expires.
 This ensures the reliable delivery of telemetry data.
 The client implementation SHOULD expose an option to